 If you work in healthcare, a firm grasp of medical terminology is vital to your job performance whether you spend every day at a patient’s side or never step foot into a medical clinic.
+At PCC, the medical terminology class is an integral prerequisite for its Medical Coding program.
 Both people in clinical and nonclinical positions within a healthcare system must be able to easily use medical terminology every day to understand what is being read, written, billed, or communicated during day-to-day job duties.

 For people new to healthcare, medical terminology can sound like Latin nonsense, but medical terminology courses can help cut through the noise.
 These classes and trainings (provided by the PCC Institute for Health Professionals) are important not only for your career, but for the patients who rely on you.

 Understanding medical terminology can improve your job performance or make you a more competitive candidate for healthcare positions.
 Some of the top reasons to learn medical terminology include:

 Medical terminology allows all medical professionals to understand each other and communicate effectively.
 When everyone understands what a condition, medicine, or procedure is, they are able to fulfill their roles accordingly, whether that is delivering medicine or billing for a medicine.

 Understanding medical terminology also allows all employees to fully understand staff communications and training, whether it is HIPAA compliance training or infection control training.
 These trainings are vital to create a safe environment for both patients and employees.

 Quality communication among all members of a healthcare team improves patient safety by reducing the number of mistakes.
 For instance, if a physician knows the patient’s full medical history, including procedures or prior conditions, it helps that physician prescribe a safe, effective treatment for that patient.
 If someone confuses the terminology, putting the wrong condition or procedure into the chart, this can make a huge difference in the care the patient receives.
 Treatment may be less effective, or in some cases, dangerous.